 Crime prevention lectures

-We offer crime prevention lectures to groups of students, faculty and staff.
-Contact our department to make arrangements for a presentation on your topic of interest.
-Contact: Hobreigh Fischer at 702-895-1302 or email@example.com.
+We offer crime prevention lectures to groups of students, faculty, and staff.
+Contact Hobreigh Fischer at 702-895-1302 or email@example.com to make arrangements for a presentation on your topic of interest.

 Report suspicious or criminal activity on campus

-Report suspicious or criminal activity or other emergencies by dialing campus police at 9-1-1.
-There are also 123 emergency telephones scattered throughout the Maryland Parkway, Paradise, and Shadow Lane Campuses that ring directly into the University Police Telecommunications Center.
+Report suspicious or criminal activity or other emergencies by dialing the campus police at 9-1-1.
+There are also emergency telephones scattered throughout the Maryland Parkway, Paradise, and Shadow Lane Campuses that ring directly to the University Police Telecommunications Center.
 These telephones automatically register your location when you push the button to activate the phone.
 Select from the pull-down menu on our campus maps page for locations.

 Possession and use of weapons

 All university police officers carry service weapons while on duty.
 By Nevada Revised Statute 202.265, only police department personnel may carry or possess firearms or any other weapons on campus.